MuongKimhong/famiq/docs/src/gettingstart.md

 #### ⚠️ IMPORTANT
 Famiq is built on top [Bevy](https://bevyengine.org/) and relies entirely on its **ECS architecture**.
-When you use **Famiq**, you're actually using the **Bevy engine**, with **Famiq** providing an abstraction for its UI system to help you build GUI applications, rather than Game UI.
+When you use **Famiq**, you're actually using the **Bevy engine**, with **Famiq** providing an abstraction for its UI system to help you build GUI applications, rather than Game.

 A solid understanding of **Bevy's ECS** is required.
 If you're new to **Bevy**, I recommend checking out [Bevy's quick start guide](https://bevyengine.org/learn/quick-start/introduction/).